Thinking About Buying A Leaf Blower?

 Leaf Blower

-Don’t get me wrong, pushing a high-speed lawn sweeper was just as hard as pushing a light lawnmower, but the amount of time spent tackling a large yard with a lawn sweeper was far less than raking everything by hand.
+Don’t get me wrong, pushing a high-speed lawn sweeper was just as hard as making a light lawnmower, but the amount of time spent tackling a large yard with a lawn sweeper was far less than raking everything by hand.

-Leaf blowers are definitely the way to go because of their versatility and efficiency.
+Leaf blowers are the way to go because of their versatility and efficiency.
 I have used them to clear entire parking lots of debris before sealing/paving jobs and clear light snow from my driveway and walkways in the winter.

 RELATED ARTICLES :